NodeBB-Community/nodebb-plugin-reputation-rules/README.md

  - undoing a downvote should remove penalization to voter and give the extra reputation the author lost when he got the downvote

 ### Rule #10
-Upvotes and downvotes should have a maximum weigh, configurable.
+Upvotes and downvotes should have a maximum weight, configurable.
 So that rule **#8** doesn't make vote points tend to infinity.

 ### Rule #11
 Optional: you can limit upvotes and downvotes to recent posts.
 In other words, if a message is too old, users won't be able to vote it.